rticommunity/rticonnextdds-dpse-examples/connext_micro/README.md

-# Connext DDS Core Libraries
+# Connext DDS Micro Libraries

 In this directory you will find an example that illustrates how to configure RTI Connext DDS Micro to use the DPSE discovery plugin.